MarkSWaterbury721/testRepo/README.md

 # testRepo
-This is a test of the emergency broadcast system.
+This is a test repo to try out various github capabilities.
 This is only a test.
-Had this been an actual emergency, you would already be dead.
 Have a nice day.